A vertically integrated model with phase change for aquifers in cold firn: Firn Aquifer Model formulation

-where $K$ is the saturated hydraulic conductivity defined as $\frac{k(\phi')\Delta \rho g}{\mu}$ with porosity $\phi'=\phi_0-\Delta \phi$, $\Delta \rho$ being the density difference between water and air (kg/m$^3$), $k$ being the absolute permeability of the porous media (m$^2$), $\mu$ being the dynamic viscosity of liquid water (Pa s) and $g$ being the acceleration due to gravity (m/s$^2$).
-In the cold, dry regions above the aquifer, the initial porosity is $\phi_0$, the initial temperature is $T(\tilde{\textbf{x}})=T_0(\tilde{\textbf{x}})\leq T_m$ with $T_m$ the melting temperature, and the water saturation $s_w=0$.
-In Equation \eqref{eq:governing1}, the first term represents water accumulation in the saturated aquifer, the second term accounts for liquid water loss due to refreezing that warms the surrounding cold firn, and the third term describes lateral transport due to hydraulic gradients.
-In Equation \eqref{eq:governing2}, the new term ($\phi's_r\, {\partial h}/{\partial t}$) corresponds to the loss of liquid water due to residual trapping in the pore spaces.
-The vertical height $h_{max}$ is the largest thickness that the aquifer has achieved at a particular location $\tilde{\textbf{x}}$ up to the time of consideration $t_1$ described mathematically as
+In the governing equation \eqref{eq:governing2}, the first term ($\phi' s_s \, {\partial h}/{\partial t}$) represents water accumulation in the saturated aquifer and the third term ($- \nabla \cdot \left( K h \nabla h \right)$) describes lateral transport due to hydraulic gradients.
+Both of these terms exist in prior firn aquifer models that are based on terrestrial groundwater models.
+However, the second term ($R \, {\partial h}/{\partial t}$) is new and accounts for liquid water loss due to freezing $R=\Delta \phi(T_0,\phi_0)\rho_i/\rho_w$ (Equation~\ref{eq:governing2extra}), causing instantaneous warming of the surrounding cold firn to melting temperature when the aquifer invades the cold region, given by the condition $\frac{\partial h}{\partial t} > 0 \quad \text{and} \quad h(\tilde{\textbf{x}},t)=h_{max}[\tilde{\textbf{x}},t]$ (see Figure~\ref{fig1:sample-aquifer}\textit{e}); otherwise, this new term corresponds to the warmed firn with residual liquid water trapped in the pore space, given by $R = -\phi' s_r$ (see Figures~\ref{fig1:sample-aquifer}\textit{d, f}).
+Here the vertical height $h_{max}$ is the largest thickness that the aquifer has achieved at a particular location $\tilde{\textbf{x}}$ up to the time of consideration $t_1$ described mathematically as

-Furthermore, if the water table is lowered, some of the liquid water stays in the unsaturated region above the aquifer where the temperature is $T_m$ and saturation is $s_r$, the residual liquid water saturation.
-Within the aquifer ($z\leq h(\tilde{\textbf{x}},t)$), the water saturation is $s_s$, porosity is $\phi'=\phi_0 - \Delta \phi (T_0,\phi_0)$, and temperature is the melting temperature $T_m$.
-The gradient and divergence operators only exist in lateral directions, such as cartesian coordinates where $\tilde{\textbf{x}}\equiv(x,y)$ or cylindrical coordinates where $\tilde{\textbf{x}}\equiv(r, \theta)$.
-Further, the potential reduction in porosity $\Delta \phi$, due to the refreezing of liquid water that warms the surrounding firn, follows from the energy balance as